jaganrym/Portfolio/README.md

 # 👋 About Me

 I am an **Enterprise Security Architect and Technology Leader** with over **20 years of global experience** driving secure cloud transformations.
-My career is defined by building resilient infrastructure at the intersection of **Identity Governance & Administration (IGA), Zero Trust Architecture, and Next-Gen Cyber Defence**.
+My career is defined by building resilient infrastructure at the intersection of **Identity and Access managment (IAM) Identity Governance & Administration (IGA), SIEM, Cloud Security, GRC, Zero Trust Architecture, and Next-Gen Cyber Defence**.

-Currently, I specialize in bridging the gap between traditional identity management and emerging **Agentic AI ecosystems**.
+Currently, I am focusing on  bridging the gap between traditional identity management and emerging **Agentic AI ecosystems**, and use AI to enhance cybersecurity, detecting and fixing threats at machine speed, while also securing AI and Agentic AI architectures.
 I design blueprints for AI-to-AI trust relationships, safeguard non-human identities (NHIs), and engineer defenses against complex agentic vectors like Indirect Prompt Injections and identity takeovers.

 Throughout my journey, I have scaled security operations from the ground up—leading high-performing teams, directing **$40M enterprise IAM initiatives**, and shrinking operational response times by **70%**.
 I view security not as a bottleneck, but as an innovation catalyst that enables organizations to adopt cutting-edge technology safely.